 2012-13: Leier scored at nearly a point-per-game pace for the WHL champion Portland Winterhawks in his second junior season.
 Overshadowed playing on a team with the league’s top three scorers, he had 27 goals with 35 assists in 64 games and was +41 with 63 penalty minutes.
 Portland finished first in the U.S. Division and reached the WHL finals for the third straight season.
 Leier scored 9 goals with 7 assists and was +11 with 12 penalty minutes in 21 playoff games as the Winterhawks captured the first WHL title in club history.
 Leier scored 1 goal with 2 assists and was +3 in three Memorial Cup games — missing the final two games of the tournament after suffering a head injury on a hit from Saskatoon’s Dalton Thrower.

-2013-14: Leier returned to Portland as a team captain in his third season with the Winterhawks and skated for Canada in the 2014 World Juniors.
-He scored 37 goals, including 12 power play goals, with 42 assists and was plus-48 with 42 penalty minutes in 62 regular season games.
+2013-14: Leier signed a three-year entry-level contract with Philadelphia in September 2013.
+He returned to Portland as a team captain in his third season with the Winterhawks and skated for Canada in the 2014 World Juniors.
+Leier scored 37 goals, including 12 power play goals, with 42 assists and was plus-48 with 42 penalty minutes in 62 regular season games.
 Portland dominated the league, finishing first in the U.S. Division with 113 points (second only to B.C.
 Division champ Kelowna, 118).
 The Winterhawks reached the WHL finals; falling to eventual Memorial Cup champion Edmonton.
 Leier scored 6 goals with 20 assists and was plus-15 with 10 penalty minutes in 21 playoff games.
 He had no points and was minus-2 with 6 penalty minutes in seven games at the WJC as Canada finished fourth; falling to Russia, 2-1, in the bronze medal game.

 Leier was one of several productive scorers and a team captain for a loaded Portland Winterhawks team during his junior career.
 Leier didn’t replicate his scoring at the next level, but he has some skill to bring to Philadelphia.